-In alignment to Board Rule R277-700-5, part of being digital literate is more than just exposure to technology.
+In alignment to Board Rule R277-700-5, part of being digitally literate is more than just exposure to technology.
 Digital literacy plays a vital role in defining a student’s ability to succeed both in school and throughout their lives.
-Students who are digital literate develop important life skills that lead to a deeper understanding of the digital world and curate content in a way that is useful and relatable.
+Students who are digitally literate develop important life skills that lead to a deeper understanding of the digital world and curate content in a way that is useful and relatable.

 Students who develop digital literacy skills improve the quality of their schoolwork by being able to access the World Wide Web for online resources include lecture videos, library databases, and teacher-student communication.

 The Digital Literacy course that is taught in Grades 7 or 8, encompasses 21st-century skills related to the effective and appropriate use of technology.

 Eventbrite Online Registration (Registration closes Monday, July 13 at 5 p.m.)

 June 21-28, 2024

 Eventbrite Online Registration (Registration closes Monday, June 17 at 5 p.m.)